 - Pre-existing medical conditions,

-- Issues pertaining to a family medical history,
+- Issues about a family medical history,

-- Currently tobacco or marijuana usage,
+- Currently, tobacco or marijuana usage,

 - Etc

-So, if your ready to compare some of your options, just give us a call and let us show you what we can do for you!
+This is why having many options often means the difference between getting insured and getting a great rate!
+So, if you are ready to compare some of your options, call and let us show you what we can do for you!